Efficiency4me/My-Projects/README.md

 6. Fraud Management: Maintain current fraud controls and continue monitoring, especially in Q3/Q4.

-🔗 Connect with Me
+🔗 **Connect with Me:**
+.
 I'm a medical doctor and data analyst with experience applying data science to public health and commerce.
-📍 Open to collaborations and remote roles globally.
+.  📍 Open to collaborations and remote roles globally.
-🔗 LinkedIn Profile: www.linkedin.com/in/
+.  🔗 LinkedIn Profile: www.linkedin.com/in/uchechukwu-efifie-b7420047
-uchechukwu-efifie-b7420047